web3-batch-3-group-5/levera-contracts/LendingPoolFactory.md

 1. **Create Lending Pools**: Deploys new `LendingPool` contracts with specified parameters.
 2. **Store Existing Lending Pools**: Allows the factory to track existing lending pools.
 3. **Update Lending Pool Status**: Enables the activation or deactivation of lending pools.
-4. **Discard Lending Pools**: Removes lending pools from the factory's tracking system.
-5. **Token Metadata Utilities**: Provides functions to fetch token names and symbols.
+4. **Token Metadata Utilities**: Provides functions to fetch token names and symbols.
-6. **Contract Validation**: Ensures that only valid contracts are registered as lending pools.
+5. **Contract Validation**: Ensures that only valid contracts are registered as lending pools.

 ---